Cybersecurity and hybrid cloud: 5 Things asset managers must know

 Table of Contents

 As an IT asset manager, staying on top of the latest cybersecurity trends and hybrid cloud technology is crucial—especially as user demand for secure remote working continues to grow.
-This topic is significant as the number of cyberattacks seems to be growing each year.
+This topic of cybersecurity is significant as the number of cyberattacks seems to be growing each year.

 A report by Check Point found that global cyberattacks grew by 38% in 2022, and with the acceleration of artificial intelligence (AI) technologies this year, it will only increase with time.
 When you understand the overlap between these two aspects, you can better support your team.
-It also helps in maximizing the benefits from your hybrid cloud without risking business-critical data and systems.
+Cybersecurity also helps in maximizing the benefits from your hybrid cloud without risking business-critical data and systems.

-In this article, we will look at five key considerations all asset managers should know when it comes to hybrid cloud cybersecurity so that you can develop a more robust security strategy for your organization.
+In this article, we will look at five key considerations all asset managers should know when it comes to hybrid cloud security so that you can develop a more robust security strategy for your organization.

 5 hybrid cloud security considerations for asset managers